Starting to look for that summer internship or maybe even a full-time job?

 Oklahoma State University career fairs are a great opportunity for everyone, even those who are not sure where they are heading yet.

+Schedule some mock interviews.
 Practice makes perfect!
 Say “bye, felicia” to your anxiety and start rocking those interviews.

 Any projects or work samples you have created from your classes, internships or in your free time that will impress employers.

 Career Services offers up to 10 sheets a day of free resume paper to students...Pretty awesome, right?